Jeeyoonisjeeyoon/Google_UX_Design/README.md

 The purpose of taking this course is to have a better understanding of UX design and build more portfolios.

-If you are interested, come check my portfolio website and linkedIn! https://www.jeeyoonkim.me/ https://www.linkedin.com/in/jeeyoon-kim/
+If you are interested, come check my portfolio website and LinkedIn! https://www.jeeyoonkim.me/ https://www.linkedin.com/in/jeeyoon-kim/